Where You Seek Financial Advice Says a Lot About You

 Why it’s great: It’s fast, it’s specific and it’s private—the Internet is great for financial guidance.
 Some helpful online resources include your credit union’s website, personal finance blogs geared toward your life stage, personal finance sections on news sites, and FAQ sections or forums on popular financial websites.

 Where it’s lacking: As with all online content, you need to have a critical eye when gathering data.
 Who’s the author of the content?
 What’s their motivation?
 Is this review biased?
 Is that research trustworthy?
 When you use the Internet as your go-to information source, it’s up to you to sift through all the sites and articles to find the content that’s most relevant to you.
 Getting a second opinion (or better yet, a professional opinion) on a topic you’ve been researching is a great way to get more comprehensive advice.
+Be very careful with sharing your personal information online even with websites that seem popular and trustworthy.

 Advice Source: Friends and Peers